EGIO1/EGIO_example_source/README.md

 homogene.txt: a file contains 100 pre-defined orthologous genes

-hsa_mRNA_example.fa: fasta files of cDNA sequence in hsa
+hsa_mRNA_example.fa: fasta files of cDNA sequence of human (hsa)

-hsa_CDS_example.fa: fasta files of CDS sequence in hsa
+hsa_CDS_example.fa: fasta files of CDS sequence of hsa

 hsa.gtf.zip: GTF files of hsa, which should be unzipped before running EGIO

-ptr_mRNA_example.fa: fasta files of cDNA sequence in ptr
+ptr_mRNA_example.fa: fasta files of cDNA sequence of chimpanzee (ptr)

-ptr_CDS_example.fa: fasta files of CDS sequence in ptr
+ptr_CDS_example.fa: fasta files of CDS sequence of ptr

 ptr.gtf.zip: GTF files of ptr, which should be unzipped before running EGIO